lostjared/acidcam.web/README.md

-# acidcam.web
+# Acid Cam Shader Photo Filters for the Web

-Photo Filters for JPG/PNG graphics that run in your web browser.
+This is a HTML5/JavaScirpt/Emscripten/OpenGL ES 3/WebGL app that lets you edit and apply filters to Photos.